 Withdrawal from National Pension System – NPS

 Tier 2 Account holder can withdraw funds from his any time without any restrictions.
-Where as for tier 1 account holders, as he attains his retirement age, 40% of accumulated fund has to be used to purchase a pension plan from an approved insurer.
-As of now the remaining 60% can be withdrawn at his will.
+Where as for tier 1 account holders, as he attains his retirement age, 40% of the accumulated fund has to be used to purchase a pension plan from an approved insurer.
+As of now, the remaining 60% can be withdrawn at his will.

 NPS – National Pension System – Returns calculator

 NPS pension calculator is an online solution to give you an idea of how much pension you can expect from your NPS contribution.
 Plan your contributions in such a way that you get sufficient pension when you retire.

 In the final analysis, the National Pension System has its advantages like income tax benefits for contributions, employer contribution etc. Now the government has allowed income tax exemption for the entire lump sum amount withdrawn at the time of maturity.